CapsAdmin/NattLua/README.md

 I wrote the lexer and lua parser trying not to look at existing lua parsers as a learning experience.
 The syntax errors it can produce are more verbose than the original lua parser and it differentiates between some cases.
 Whitespace (which i define as whitespace and comments) are also preserved properly.

 # analyzer and typesystem
-This will basically execute the syntax tree node by node.
-It uses the typesystem to build types.
-Each type can have data associated to it too, so in many cases you can see the potential output of a program.
-It handles scopes, executes functions, metatables, etc. Just like you'd expect a Lua VM to do.
+The analyzer will execute the syntax tree by walking through it.
+I believe it works similar to how the lua vm works.
+Every branch of an if statement is executed unless it's known for sure to be false, a `for i = 1, 10 do` loop would be run once where i is a number type with a range from 1 to 10.

 # emitter
 This part is a bit boring, it just emits lua code from the syntax tree.
 The analyzer can also annotate the syntax tree so you can see the output with types.